-11# Old Gym & Athletic Fields Judge Robey Willis shares fond memories of being the boxing coach and the assistant football coach for Stewart.
+Judge Robey Willis shares fond memories of being the boxing coach and the assistant football coach for Stewart.
 He vividly describes some of his favorite moments in both the old gym and on the football field.
-Click here for more information about The Old Gym and Athletic Fields 16# Wa Pai Shone Terri McBride, local anthropologist, shares first Wa Pai Shone Tra was established at the Indian School.
-She exp the Great Basin Native sold their art and how the cooperative was in days.
-Click here for m Information about Wa Pai S
+Click here for more information about The information about Wa Pai Shon

+16# Wa Pai Shone Terri McBride, local anthropologist, shares first Wa Pai Shone Tra was established at the the Great Basin Native sold their art and how the cooperative was in days.
+Click here for n